 Just like the mosquito and the sand fly, the Scottish midge is a famed living irritant.
 It bites, it’s hard to catch, yet there are effective repellents on the market and we should all buy them in order to save our self some unnecessary discomfort when on holiday in Scotland.

-Choosing the right insecticide
+Choosing the right insecticide to repel midges

+Midges tend to come out in Scotland around the end of May and will hang around annoying us until the middle of September.
 Midges love warm and damp conditions the best.
 This makes dawn and dusk particularly popular for them.
 If you have to go outside during their key weather conditions, make sure you’ve liberally applied the aforementioned insecticide, and wear long-sleeved/legged clothing to cover as much exposed skin as possible.

 If you’re going to be spending a lot of your visit exploring the great outdoors at peak midge time, wear long trousers tucked into your socks or boots to thwart them.
 Zip-off trouser/shorts are a great idea for days when the weather might change.
 You can also buy midge nets to wear over your head for even better protection.
 Tres chic, non?

-The best defence is a strong offence, in this case and we suggest you begin by keeping your windows closed, particularly at dawn and dusk.
+The best defence is a strong offence, in this case, and we suggest you begin by keeping your windows closed, particularly at dawn and dusk.
 Although strong sunlight perturbs them, they find artificial lighting attractive.
 Leaving a living room light on with a window ajar is an open invitation to a midge, so keep everything closed tightly.
-If you’re planning on eating outside, smoke from the BBQ is a popular repellent to Scottish Midges.
+If you’re planning on eating outside, smoke from the BBQ is a popular repellent to Scottish midges.
 Buy some citronella candles and coils to create a wider no-midge zone too.

 It’s no big deal to avoid being their next meal